walles/riff/README.md

 ## Misc

 - Make a public release
+- Try to get line numbers into release build crash reports
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being